giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## Abstract

-In many computational workflows, the longitudinal sectional description of a structural member is introduced only after the member has been decomposed into local or discretized descriptions.
-Continuous Section Field (CSF) reverses this order: it defines the continuous field first and treats local or discrete descriptions as evaluations of that field.
-Here, continuity refers to the domain of representation along the member coordinate, not to the exclusion of prescribed jumps or piecewise laws.
+**Purpose** – This paper introduces Continuous Section Field (CSF), a representation in which the longitudinal geometric and material description of a structural member is defined as a continuous field before being reduced to local or discrete descriptions.

-CSF formalizes this view through a field $S(z)$ whose value at each axial coordinate is a local state composed of spatial regions and participation values.
-To make the field constructible, each local state is defined as an ordered collection of region triples $(\Omega_i(z), w_i(z), k_i(z))$.
-The spatial region $\Omega_i(z)$ is induced by boundary-vertex correspondences along the axial coordinate.
-The quantities $w_i(z)$ and $k_i(z)$ are the values, at the same coordinate, of the axial/bending and shear/torsion participation fields assigned to region $i$.
-The spatial region, the axial/bending participation field, and the shear/torsion participation field are therefore connected region by region, while remaining free to follow different evolution laws.
+**Design/methodology/approach** – The member is represented through a field $S(z)$ whose value at each axial coordinate is an ordered collection of region triples $(\Omega_i(z), w_i(z), k_i(z))$.
+The spatial regions are induced by boundary-vertex correspondences, while $w_i(z)$ and $k_i(z)$ define axial/bending and shear/torsion participation fields.
+The formulation is assessed through a closed-form stacked-section example and a tapered-tower application case.

-With these components defined, $S(z)$ becomes the primary mathematical object.
-Field-level operations-local evaluation, differentiation where the prescribed laws are regular, and integration-act on the same underlying description rather than on separately assembled local values.
-The paper formalizes this representation and its composition rules for longitudinal models in which spatial regions and participation fields are independently prescribed components of the same function $S(z)$.
+**Findings** – The stacked-section example reproduces the closed-form reference at roundoff level, confirming that geometric regions and participation fields are composed consistently at section level.
+In the tapered-tower case, CSF reproduces the reference sectional distribution with a maximum relative difference below $0.04\%$.
+The response convergence study further shows that localized stiffness reductions require adequate axial sampling, while the continuous field remains independent of the chosen discretization.

+**Originality** – The originality of the work lies in reversing the usual order of representation: CSF defines the continuous sectional field first and treats local or discretized descriptions as evaluations of that field.
+This provides a compact mathematical and computational representation for longitudinal models with independently prescribed spatial regions and participation fields.

 **Keywords:** continuous section field; continuous field representation; longitudinal coordinate; material participation fields; independent geometry and participation; functional modelling

+**Paper type:** Research paper

+---

 ## 1. Motivation